pengjoshua/CarND-Behavioral-Cloning-P3/writeup.md

 #### 6. Future Directions

 I believe I can improve my model by teaching it through examples of navigating sharp turns, steering back to the center of the road after wandering off the side, and handling zig zag road patterns.
+I could also train my model on a portion of the validation track but I wanted to see how well a model trained only on the training track would perform on the unseen validation track.